 Wikipedia.

-Why America?
+Why did people migrate to America?

-Overcrowding in Europe.
+- Overcrowding in Europe

-Lack of Opportunity.
+- Lack of Opportunity

-America offered escape from these.
+- America offered escape from these.

 Who were the Americans?